 Here are a few ways to build a healthy security culture:

 - Leadership buy-in: Leaders should prioritize cybersecurity, lead by example, and encourage their employees to take cybersecurity seriously.
-However, leadership should commit to empowering employees and working with them to improve security, rather than vilifying them as potential security threats.
+Rather than building a fear culture, however, leadership must commit to empowering employees and working with them to improve security, rather than vilifying them as potential security threats.

-- Employee training and development: Regular training sessions can help employees stay up-to-date on the latest threats and security best practices.
+- Employee training and development: In addition to empowering security tools, regular training sessions can help employees stay up-to-date on the latest threats and security best practices.
 Providing continuous learning and upskilling opportunities can also keep employees engaged and motivated in their role.

 What makes Zivver a stress-free email security solution

-Zivver's third-generation email security solution boosts security without contributing to employee stress.
-Our smart and intuitive tools help users to identify and correct email errors before they happen, from within the email clients they’re used to (Outlook, M365 and Gmail).
+Over 7000 organizations worldwide choose Zivver to empower their employees to protect sensitive data and avoid the leading causes of data incidents.
+Our Secure Email and Secure File Transfer solutions boost security without contributing to employee stress by supporting users to identify and correct email errors before they happen within the email clients they’re used to (Outlook, M365 and Gmail).

-For example, our sophisticated machine learning algorithm alerts users when sensitive email content is about to be sent to a person that hasn’t received that type of information before, prompting them to apply the appropriate encryption levels if necessary, and double check the correct recipient has been selected (no more autofill errors with Zivver in play!).
+For example, our sophisticated Business Rules, powered by smart machine learning, alerts users when sensitive email content is about to be sent to a person that hasn’t received that type of information before, prompting them to apply the appropriate encryption levels if necessary, and double check the correct recipient has been selected (no more autofill errors with Zivver in play).

-Learn more about how Zivver can empower employees to stay compliant with smart, effortless, and powerful email security.
+Learn more about how Zivver can support compliance with smart, effortless, and powerful email security.
 You can also download our Freedom to Focus report for a detailed look at how email security has affected the modern workplace.